ArnaudLoos/HomeAssistant-Presentation/README.md

 [Part 3](http://diyfuturism.com/index.php/2018/01/18/going-further-with-home-automations-in-node-red/)

 ## Recommendations for starting out
-Hass.io running on a Raspberry Pi 3 - $50 with power and case
+Hass.io running on a Raspberry Pi 3 - $50 with power and case.

 Many people start with automating lights.
 Many lights are either wifi controlled or come with their own hub with a proprietary zigbee radio inside.
+You also should decide if you want white-only bulbs or color.
+I've found I prefer white bulbs that can display a range of white from cool to warm.
+I find the white color projected from color bulbs to be unpleasant.
+Color LED strips work well for adding a splash of color and effects.

 [Yeelight](https://www.amazon.com/YEELIGHT-YLDP03YL-Dimmable-Equivalent-Assistant/dp/B01LRTWQJ0/) Wi-Fi color bulb - $35